ydb-platform/ydb/ydb/docs/en/core/development/suggest-change.md

 ### Configure commit authorship {#author}

-Run the following command to set up your name and email for commits pushed using Git:
+Run the following command to set up your name and email for commits pushed using Git (replace example name and email with your real ones):

 ```
 git config --global user.name "Marco Polo"